 One Bitcointalk member recalls receiving a message saying that “a user going by the name of “TradeFortress” was paying forum members 5 BTC to edit their posts in this thread to say that, “Ripple is a scam.”
 He went on to say that the message even provided the exact text TradeFortress wanted each user to post: “Ripple is a scam!
 Ripple is a get rich quick scheme for it’s creators, a private for-profit company.
 It is NOT open source.
 It is CENTRALIZED, akin to PayPal rather than Bitcoin.
 For more info, visit RippleScam.org.”.
 The website referenced has since been closed.

 Perhaps some genuinely did and still hold this opinion, as is their right.
 Perhaps the mantra just became embedded in some people’s minds and repeated to others over time.
 Some may have held genuine concerns that one company was the main driving force behind XRP development and may profit from it.
 To be fair however, at one point Satoshi was the only driving force behind Bitcoin, a central figure(s) and arguably now there is centralisation around certain players in the Bitcoin ecosystem.
 Would anyone begrudge him/her/them from profiting from that now, or anyone else who was holding for that matter?
 Given that this exact text is posted by multiple users, multiple times in the forum (predominantly in red), it does seem to suggest it was more about making a quick buck, at least at the time anyway.
-Some Bitcoin supporters who had defended accusations against BTC being a ponzi scheme and a scam prior to that were now using the same tactics against XRP.
+Some Bitcoin supporters who had defended accusations against BTC being a ponzi scheme and a scam prior to that were then using the same tactics against XRP.
 Unfortunately, this winner takes all mentality still remains a challenge in crypto today.
 “Maximalists” in any industry who had first mover advantage never thought anything else could/should surpass their company/platform/product/service either.

 By mid-2013, an XRP community had begun developing, with the XRPTalk forum spinning off from Bitcointalk members that saw the potential XRP had to offer.
 Though eventually replaced by XRPChat, the forum was the catalyst behind the growth of the XRP community, which is now one of the largest in the crypto world and active across various social media platforms.